Zero-Shot Learning for Requirements Classification: An Exploratory Study

 \subsection{Task NFR}

-In this task, we performed three classification sub-tasks: A binary classification to detect a specific NFR category (e.g., ``usability'' vs ``other''), a multi-class classification to classify a requirement into one class out of a set of NFR classes and a multi-label classification, in which each requirement is associated with a ranked list of NFR classes, and we want to see if the correct label is in the top-\textit{k} classes.
-This last approach can be applied in a semi-automatic classification context, in which the requirement analyst is proposed the two top-\textit{k} classes, and they are asked to select the correct one.
+In this task, we performed three classification sub-tasks: a binary classification to detect a specific NFR category (e.g., ``usability'' vs ``other''); a multi-class classification to classify a requirement into one class out of a set of NFR classes; a multi-label classification, in which each requirement is associated with a ranked list of NFR classes, and we want to see if the correct label is in the top-\textit{k} classes.
+This last approach can be applied in a semi-automatic classification context, in which the two top-\textit{k} classes are shown to the requirements analysts, and they are asked to select the correct one.
 For all the sub-tasks, we evaluate the results: 1) considering only requirements in the largest classes, namely security, usability, performance and operational, which include the majority of the requirements; 2) considering all the classes, except the portability class, which includes one requirement only.
 For the multi-label classification case, we consider $k = 2$ when only the largest classes are considered, and $k = 3$ when all the classes are considered.